bitjson/bch-vm-limits/rationale.md

 ### Selection of Base Instruction Cost

-To retain a conservative limit on contract operation density, this proposal sets a base operation cost of `100` per evaluated instruction.
+To retain a conservative limit on contract operation density, this proposal sets a base operation cost of `100` per evaluated instruction, including unexecuted and push operations.

 Given the [operation cost density limit of `800`](#operation-cost-limit), a base instruction cost of `100` ensures that the maximum operation density within spending transactions (8 per byte) remains within an order of magnitude of the current effective limit (approximately 1 per byte) resulting from the 201 operation limit.